icann/OCTO-TE-labs/DNS 01a - Dig.md

 2. Use dig to retrieve and examine DNS ressource records
 3. Interpret dig's output and identify some common DNS problems.

-> [!WARNING]
->
-> Commands preceded with "$" imply that you should execute the command as a general user - not as root.
-> Commands preceded with "#" imply that you should be working as root.

 ## The dig Tool

 The tool “*dig*” was originally shipped with BIND and is commonly found on many Unix-like platforms.
 It stands for *Domain Information Groper*.
 It collects data about Domain Name Servers and is helpful for troubleshooting DNS problems and/or displaying DNS information.

 Other DNS implementations also include similar tools, often with similar names (e.g. kdig).
 Older tools used for DNS troubleshooting include *nslookup* and *host*.

 > [!WARNING]
 > Do not use these older tools, they work very poorly with modern DNS features.